 Things to Do in Greece, From Coast to City

-With its 6,000 islands, miles of coastline and historic cities, Greece is calling your name.
+With its 6,000 islands, and miles of coastline and historic cities, Greece is calling your name

-Sun, sea, mountains, beaches, feta, coffee frappes, a rich history – Greece is many things to many people.
+Sun, sea, mountains, beaches, feta, coffee frappes, a rich history - Greece is many things to many people.
 What is always is, however, is a great place to spend a vacation.
 From partying to quiet contemplation, hiking to sunset cocktails, whatever your poison, you’ll find it here.
 With so many islands (6,000, to be exact, although only 227 are occupied), there’s an almost infinite amount of choice about where to stay and what to do.
-Luckily, Plum Guide has your back with its flawless properties and insights about the very best things to do in Greece.
+Luckily, we here at Plum Guide have your back, with our flawless properties and expert insights about the very best things to do in Greece.

 Relax on the beach in Skiathos